Utility-Scale Solar PV Field Data & Thermal Inspections

 • 640×512 Radiometric Thermal: ±3°C accuracy across −20°C to +60°C ambient range

-• 50MP RGB Camera: Perfectly aligned with thermal for defect verification
+• 50MP RGB Camera: Co-registered with thermal for defect verification

 • 2cm RTK GPS: Every pixel tagged with survey-grade coordinates